 Along the Amalfi Coast, you’ll find many towns big and small offering unique experiences to visitors.
 Whether you’re looking for incredible beaches, picturesque views, a romantic getaway, or the perfect family vacation, the Amalfi Coast is for you.
-And remember, regardless of what you’ll end up doing, make sure you book a great accommodation to compliment your trip.
+And remember, regardless of what you’ll end up doing, make sure you book great accommodation to complement your trip.
 For a true taste of Italy, we recommend renting an Amalfi Coast villa.

 So what are the best places to stay along the Amalfi Coast?